Esri/calcite-design-system/readme.md

 # Calcite Components

 Calcite Components, part of Esri's Calcite Design System, is a rich library of flexible, framework-agnostic web components for building applications.
-View the [documentation](https://developers.arcgis.com/calcite-design-system/components/) for component descriptions, examples, and API reference, which includes properties, slots, styles, and themes.
+View the [documentation](https://developers.arcgis.com/calcite-design-system/components/) for component descriptions, examples, and API reference, which includes properties, slots, styles, and theming.

 ## Use the CDN